I-Am-Dench/nimbus-launcher/README.md

 The selected option will determine which protocol the launcher will make requests to patch server with.
 Selecting (None) will disable all patch server configurations.

+> Both http and https follow the TPP Protocol

 For the `boot.cfg` file, modify the following fields:

 - `PATCHSERVERIP`: Configured server IP